intona/json-parser/README.md

   numbers.
 A sufficiently non-bloated printf for embedded use is here: https://github.com/mpaland/printf/
   (This does not correctly format floats as of this writing.)
+- json_helpers_malloc.c (also optional) was not written with embedded memory constrained targets in mind.

 Design choices
 --------------